-Lord, tune our hearts to praise and love; { Our feeble notes inspire, Till, in thy blissful courts above, We join the heavenly choir.
+Lord, tune our hearts to praise and love; Our feeble notes inspire, Till, in thy blissful courts above, We join the heavenly choir.

 The final Adieu.
 C. M. BEDDOME.

-There is a world of perfect bliss
+There is a world of perfect bliss Above the starry skies; Oppressed with sorrows and with sins,

-Above the starry skies; Oppressed with sorrows and with sins, I thither lift my eyes.
+I thither lift my eyes.

-'Tis there the weary are at rest, And all is peace within; The mind, with guilt no more oppressed, Is tranquil and serene.
+'Tis there the weary are at rest, And all is peace within;

+And all is peace within;

+The mind, with guilt no more oppressed,

+Is tranquil and serene.